estebantechdev/dev-environment-setup/Developer-Environment.md

 <br />Type in the **word replacement**.
 <br />Press `ESC` to return to the **NORMAL** mode.

-Note: Thre will be more alternatives to these commands with the neovim plugins.
+Note: There will be more alternatives to these commands with the neovim plugins.

 ##### Identify the current line of code (NORMAL mode)